 The programs are visited on a regular basis to determine if they comply with ACOTE standards.
 If so, they are accredited or re-accredited.
-The Program in Occupational Therapy at the University of Minnesota began in 1946, achieved its first accreditation in 1948 and has been continuously accredited since then.
+The Program in Occupational Therapy at the University of Minnesota began in 1946, achieved its first accreditation in 1948 and has been continuously accredited ever since.
 The Rochester location achieved its initial accreditation status in 2008.
+The Master of Occupational Therapy curriculum is fully accredited and the Occupational Therapy Doctoral curriculum is in candidacy status.

-Our next accreditation review will occur in fall, 2020.
+Our next accreditation decision of the OTD will occur in spring, 2022.
 A year-long self-study is undertaken before the accreditation visit, during which every aspect of the curriculum is scrutinized by the faculty.
-Input from students, fieldwork educators and employers is used to improve the curriculum.
+Input from students, fieldwork educators and employers will be used to improve the curriculum.
 In addition, faculty members have a curriculum evaluation plan which outlines a yearly set of activities for curriculum review and development.
 Course evaluation forms that you complete help the faculty determine quality learning activities and those which need revision.
 As a result, the curriculum is continually redesigned to foster the highest quality learning.